Alepacox/Onos-Mininet_Docker-Compose/README.md

 ### How does it work?
 First you need Docker compose, which relies on Docker engine, and so they both need to be installed.

-Let's firstly procede with the environment setup
+Let's firstly procede with the environment setup [this step is for Linux/MaxOS users only]
 ```
 $ git clone https://gerrit.onosproject.org/onos
 $ cd onos